The Willow Creek Story

 he only trained his own dogs, but soon started to train the dogs of his friends and family.

-As a teenager, Chad was always intrigued by hunt tests and he always ended up missing the Rice Creek hunt tests, which were close to his home.
-Eventually, Chad landed a bird cleaning job at Rice Creek when he was 16.
+As a teenager, Chad was always intrigued by hunt tests.
+JP Martin took him to his first AKC hunt test.
+He landed a bird cleaning job at Rice Creek when he was 16.
 A few years later Chad started guiding at Rice Creek and also trained dogs with for them.
-Chad eventually went even deeper into the hunting world as a guide for Heartland Lodge, near Nebo, IL.
+Joe Leblanc, Rice Creek Hunting and Recreation, helped get Chad started in AKC pointing dog training and handling.
+Following his time at Rice Creek, Chad spent the next 6 winters as a guide for Heartland Lodge, near Nebo, IL.

 During his time as a guide at various lodges, Chad had the pleasure of owning and teaming up with a yellow lab he named Willow Creek’s Honest Abby.
 The two trained all summer together, shooting pigeons and crows in the off season.
 They would start their season with ruffed grouse and woodcock in Minnesota and would head off to Saskatchewan the last week of September.
 Abby was a tremendous dog, running blinds out to six or seven hundred yards on the Canadian prairie.